European acquisitions by foreign suitors set record for year to date

-MOSCOW, March 28 Russian diamond miner Alrosa is not interested in buying Canada's Dominion Diamond Corp , Alrosa's Chief Executive Sergey Ivanov said on Tuesday.

-LONDON, March 11 Acquisitions involving a European target company and a suitor from outside the region totalled $73.4 billion so far this year, the highest amount over this stage of the year since Thomson Reuters records began in the 1970s.
+LONDON Acquisitions involving a European target company and a suitor from outside the region totaled $73.4 billion so far this year, the highest amount over this stage of the year since Thomson Reuters records began in the 1970s.

 U.S. companies are the most active foreign buyers in Europe, accounting for 38 percent of this year’s inbound deal activity by value, also thanks to a 12 percent fall in the value of the euro against the dollar.